 Pippa’s work as a psychotherapist has helped her cultivate a sound understanding of how the disciplines of yoga and western psychology inform each other about the development of self and the maintenance of health in body, mind and spirit.
 With research confirming the links between neuroscience, psychology and contemplative practice she has a particular interest in the application of yoga in the clinical setting.
 To this end she has attained certification as a Trauma Centre Trauma Sensitive Yoga Facilitator (TCTSY-F) through the Boston Centre for Trauma and Embodiment (Massachusetts, USA) under the tutelage of David Emerson and Dr Bessel van der Kolk.

-The knowledge that yoga is an experience of the body and the mind guides both my own practice and my teaching.
-However it is that our mind and body show up on the day, each time we come to the yoga mat we embark on an extraordinary journey of self discovery, self connection and self acceptance.
+The knowledge that yoga is an experience of the body and the mind guides both her own practice and her teaching.
+However it is the idea that mind and body show up on the day, each time we come to the yoga mat we embark on an extraordinary journey of self-discovery, self-connection and self-acceptance.
+Her endeavour as a yoga teacher is to provide a safe space in which you can use your physical body as a vehicle to be in the present moment.
 With a regular yoga practice the gifts of this journey may be increasingly enjoyed both on and off the mat.
 They might be experienced as a general sense of calm, increased and more sustained energy levels, a greater ability to deal with stress, and less reactivity in interpersonal relationships.